BS-IO/rest/README.md

 Installation
 ====

-Just copy the rest plugin and load it from the apps bootstrap file.
+Just copy the rest plugin and load it from the apps bootstrap file using: CakePlugin::load('Rest', array('bootstrap' => true, 'routes' => true));

 Also, be sure to run the scheme and create a test application.

 Config
 ====